This class takes place at The Queery, Brighton

 See their website for the address, accessibility, transport & facilities info.

-Tickets are now on sale for our long-awaited Objectification in Rope class in June.
+Tickets are now on sale for our Rope for Pain Play class in October.

 For this class, riggers will need to know how to tie a single column tie, and ideally will know some basic rope handling.
 Rope bottoms should ideally have been in rope before, and should be able to communicate and identify their needs and boundaries.
 If you’ve been to any of our Beginner’s Classes, you will have the skills you need for this class.
 Check out our FAQs or email us if you’re not sure if you qualify

 All events are subject to our Infection Prevention & Control rules, this includes booking in pairs with a pre-arranged tying partner.
 Full details can be found in our Infection Prevention policy.